snirvt/Derandomized_GA/README.md

 4) XO
 5) Fitness

-Embedding: SNIR
+Embedding: SNIR - :white_check_mark:
 ----------
 1) Turn Individual into a compress version with Random Walk.

-Neural Network: SNIR
+Neural Network: SNIR - :white_check_mark:
 ---------------
 1) Grind K mutations on an individual.
 2) Choose if to insert bad examples... \ if no  improvment target vector will be the zero vector
 3) Train NN, use softmax for prediction which indices to flip

-Visualization & Results: AMIR
+Visualization & Results: AMIR - :white_check_mark:
 ------------------------
 1) Run experiments with different hyper paramters.
 2) create nice plots with results